railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

 Synchronizing your Calendars (CalDAV)
 =====================================

-As from OpenERP Version 6.0, document_webdav v2.2, the iPhone has been thoroughly tested and is now supported as a Calendaring client for the OpenERP CalDAV module.
+As from OpenERP Version 6.0, :mod:`document_webdav` v2.2, the iPhone has been thoroughly tested and is now supported as a Calendaring client for the OpenERP CalDAV module.
 The same applies to the Android phones, of course.